sysbio-curie/biodica-environment/_docs/references.md

-### Applications of ICA to other than gene expression omics data and multiomics
+### Applications of ICA to other layers than gene expression omics data and multiomics